-Breathing an audible sigh of relief, Lucas follows her to the opened door, stepping aside to allow the few disembarking riders through.
+Breathing an audible sigh of relief, Lucas follows Alaine to the opened door, stepping aside to allow the few disembarking riders through.

 Though he doesn’t question her about it now, he has his suspicions about her hang-ups.
 Whenever he thinks about them, his blood curdles.
-It’s because of those suspicions that he allows her the corner seat near the door and takes one right beside her after ensuring that it isn't dirty.
+It’s because of those suspicions that he allows her the corner seat near the door and reluctantly settles in the one right beside her after ensuring that it isn't dirty.